rainlanguage/docs.rainlang.xyz/docs/raindex/10-reading-stack-elements.md

 max-output: 100;
 ```
 ## Source Structure
-The source indexing starts from `0` with increments of `1` made to subsequent sources, the sources are commented for reference in the `Rainlang` tab.
-Eg: Source `calculate-io` is indexed `0`, `handle-io` is indexed `1` and so on.
-Source Indexed `0` and `1` are entrypoints for order execution within the OrderBook contract.
+The source indexing starts from `0` with increments of `1` made to subsequent sources; the sources are commented for reference in the `Rainlang` tab.
+E.g.: Source `calculate-io` is indexed `0`, `handle-io` is indexed `1` and so on.
+Sources indexed `0` and `1` are entrypoints for order execution within the OrderBook contract.

 ### Source Types
 1. **Primary Source (`calculate-io`)**
    - Index: 0
-   - Purpose: Main orderevaluation logic
+   - Purpose: Main order evaluation logic
    - Used for calculating order amount and ratio

 2. **IO Handler Source (`handle-io`)**